Freight Shipping from Akron to Portland

 How much does it cost to ship freight from Akron to Portland?

-Full truckload (FTL) rates from Akron, OH to Portland, OR currently range from $5,784-$7,129 for a standard dry van load over the 2,690-mile route.
+Full truckload (FTL) rates from Akron, OH to Portland, OR currently range $5,784-$7,129 (roughly $2.17-$2.68 per mile over 2,690 miles).
 LTL shipments typically cost $1,680-$2,687 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Akron to Portland?